Last Updated on February 25, 2020 by Editor

 The best way to experience the Ramon Crater is to go down into it.
 Preferably in a jeep.
 And certainly with a guide who can convey the geologic history and current botanical and zoological diversity of this incredible landscape.

-Ramon Tours offers a huge selection of these experiences – from 2 to 4 hour jeep tours, rappelling, and other adventure tours.
-First timers will thrill to learning about the formation of this “non-impact” crater – the largest of its kind in the world.
+Ramon Tours offers a huge selection of these experiences – from 2 to 4-hour jeep tours, rappelling, and other adventure tours.
+First-timers will be thrilled to learn about the formation of this “non-impact” crater – the largest of its kind in the world.